armory/docs/content/en/borealis/architecture-borealis.md

 Project Borealis uses Armory's hosted cloud services to power deployments in Kubernetes clusters.

-When you start a deployment, Project Borealis processes your deployment request and generates CRDs that then getused to execute the deployment.
-Project Borealis triggers Kubernetes infrastructure changes using Armory Cloud’s bidirectional link through the RNA.
+When you start a deployment, Project Borealis processes your deployment request and generates CRDs that then get used to execute the deployment.
+Project Borealis triggers Kubernetes infrastructure changes using Armory Cloud’s bidirectional link that the RNA maintains.
 The RNA creates the generated CRDs in your Kubernetes cluster to trigger changes.

 You can track the status of a deployment in the Borealis CLI or the Status UI.